 There could be a number of reasons this has stopped working.

 One of the simplest explanations is that it hasn’t been configured properly.
-Or it was configured, then something has caused it stopped working again.
+Or it was configured, and then something has made it stop working again.
 It is usually temporary and easily fixed.